Skip to content

 └── runtime/

-├── runtime.js # quit, openURL, environment, on/once/off/emit
+├── runtime.js # quit, openUrl, environment, on/once/off/emit

 └── runtime.d.ts # TypeScript declarations for runtime functions